Prometheus-X-association/dataspace-connector/docs/PROXY.md

 If your proxy server requires authentication, you can create a credential in your connector with the necessary username and password.
 Then, reference this credential in the resource settings under "Credential".

+> This setup is similar to how credentials are associated to resource endpoints as explained in [Credentials](./CREDENTIALS.md).

 ## Example

 Here is an example of how to configure the credential to be correctly used by the proxy as username and password

 POST `/private/credential`